CloudVLab/qwiklabs-content-bundle-spec/api/peer-assignment-bundle-spec.md

 *   `html`
 *   `pdf`
+*   `md`

-HTML is the preferred format for stored instructions.
+Markdown (MD) or HTML are the preferred formats for stored instructions.
 PDFs will be displayed embedded in the learner interface, but will lack any navigation or interactive functionality.